starkdg/Redis-ImageScout/README.md

 module list
 ```

-Or put this in the redis.conf congiguration:
+Or put this in the redis.conf configuration:

 ```
 loadmodule /var/local/lib/imgscout.so